 If you are citing material from a website, you should give the full URL of that website in the bibliography so that the marker can locate the same material.
-You should also give the date that you accessed the website.

-Submitting your written work
+You should also give the date that you accessed the websiteSubmitting your written work

 Follow the guidelines in module handbooks, but most work will be submitted as a digital copy through Turnitin in Blackboard.
-If possible, include an AMHC coversheet as well with your name and student number.
-Deadlines will be in programme and module handbooks; you must familiarise yourself with them and make sure that you submit your work by the assigned date (full details are given in individual module guidelines).
+You should make sure that an AMHC coversheet is include as well with your name and student number.
+Deadlines will be in programme and module handbooks; you must familiarise yourself with them and make sure that you submit your work by the assigned date (full details are given in individual module guidelines, or in departmental guides).
 The onus lies on each student to establish the format of assessment for each module and the submission dates for assessed work.
 If there are any difficulties, you should contact the course co-ordinator and/or your tutor for help and advice.
 Written work should NEVER be handed/sent to lecturing staff or tutorial/seminar teachers or left in staff offices or put under any office door.
 Non-submission of work for assessment runs the risk of a mark of zero.